nandangrover/interview-resources/ResourcesAndReferences.md

-# Links for excellent we resources and references for interview prep
+# Links for resources and references that we have come around during the research

 ### Cracking the full stack interview
 - https://medium.com/@iyogesh21/how-to-crack-javascript-full-stack-developer-interview-86e39c8f2816